T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - If any "Trigger application" from profile with "Priority" setting running - this profile will be selected.
 - If any "Trigger application" from profile running, and it doesn't have "Only when active" trigger, this profile selected (random one of them if more, then one application found in many).
 - If foreground application is one of the "Trigger application" of the profile with "Only when active" flag, and no other application belongs to profile with "Priority" flag running, this profile will be selected.
 - Pressing a key or changing power source will always select first profile with this triggers active.
-It will stay active until other profile switch happened.
+It will stay active until other profile switch happened (or the key released).

 ## Settings tab